ThomasHeim11/NLP-Beginner-Guide/README.md

 print(ner_tree)
 ```

-Feel free to explore and expand upon these exercises to deepen your understanding of NLP concepts and NLTK library utilization.
+Feel free to explore and expand upon these exercises to deepen your understanding of NLP concepts and NLTK library utilization📚✨

 Happy learning!

-## Getting Started
+## Getting Started🚀

 To run the code examples in this repository, make sure you have Python and NLTK installed.
 You can install NLTK using the following command:

 ```
 pip install nltk
 ```
-# Thank you!
+# Thank you! 🙌

-If you appreciated this, feel free to follow !
+If you appreciated this, feel free to follow!🌟🔮

 [![Thomas HeimLinkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/thomas-heim11/)